Alexander Lerner

 Alexander Yakovlevich Lerner (Александр Яковлевич Лернер; 7 September 1913, Vinnytsia, Russian Empire – 6 April 2004, Rehovot, Israel) was a scientist and Soviet refusenik.

+Biography

+Early years

 He was born to a Jewish family in Vinnytsia, Russian Empire (now Ukraine).
+His father was a pharmacist and had a drugstore.
+He graduated from a seven-year school in Vinnitsa at age 12 instead of 14, skipping two grades.
+His school performance was mediocre, as Lerner was more interested in science outside the school program.
+At the age of 13 he entered the electromechanical college, where he mastered the profession of technician-engineer.

+Scientific career

 Lerner graduated with a degree in electrical engineering from the Moscow Power Engineering Institute in 1938, and received a Ph.D. from the same institution in 1940.
-During World War II, Lerner served as the chief engineer of the Central Autonomous Laboratory at the Soviet Ministry of Ferrous Metallurgy in Moscow.
+During World War II, he worked on installing and debugging US equipment at a steel mill in Siberia while it was under construction.
+In 1943, when the construction was finished, Lerner went back to Moscow, where he served as the chief engineer of the Central Autonomous Laboratory at the Soviet Ministry of Ferrous Metallurgy in Moscow.

 Lerner became a member of the Soviet scientific and technological elite.
 He was a leading practitioner of cybernetics.
 It is a branch of science that deals with human control systems like the brain and nervous systems where they interconnect with complex electronic systems.
 His mathematical equations were used in forecasting supply and demand for vital materials like steel, or allocating scarce resources.